Meghan Markle's 'Suits' co-star Wendell Pierce on "insignificant" Oprah interview

 Meghan Markle’s former Suits co-star Wendell Pierce has said that her recent interview with Oprah Winfrey was “insignificant” amid the coronavirus crisis.

-Pierce portrayed Markle’s on-screen father Robert Zane in the US legal drama, which ran for nine seasons between 2011 and 2019.
+Pierce, best known for playing Detective Bunk Moreland in The Wire, portrayed Markle’s on-screen father Robert Zane in the US legal drama, which ran for nine seasons between 2011 and 2019.

 Appearing on LBC yesterday (March 9), the actor spoke about the Duchess of Sussex and Prince Harry’s revelatory Oprah interview in which the couple detailed the experiences that led them to depart the Royal Family.